 Duckworth described grit’s four pillars — develop interests, practice deliberately, find purpose (something greater than self) and practice a growth mindset.
 Because not all of these can be developed at once, she said, Duckworth suggested students focus on just one for now.

-She had jazz musician Wynton Marsalis describe deliberate practice and its three steps — breaking practice into smaller parts and picking a skill that’s just above their ability level, practice this skill with absolute concentration (short sessions pack power with this much focus), and seek assessment of your performance and reflect on it.
+She had jazz musician Wynton Marsalis describe deliberate practice and its three steps — breaking practice into smaller parts and picking a skill that’s just above their ability level, practicing this skill with absolute concentration (short sessions pack power with this much focus), and assessing and reflecting on your performance.

 “Expert practice is not always easy,” Marsalis said.
 “But as you practice small skills, you begin to see how the whole improves to create a dazzling mastery.”